bac3917/bac3917.github.io/_posts/2020-11-24-BennyGreen.md

     append= T, sep=',' ))
 ```

-The remainder of my code and data cleaning, and then some `igraph` work to make the network plot.
+The remainder of my code performs some data cleaning, and then applies the <a target="_blank" href="https://igraph.org/r/">igraph</a> package to make the network plot.